Stauffer's alternative violin design from 1828. That the upper part seems wider than the lower one, is an optical illusion.

 Carl Kühle

-Christian Friedrich Martin's father-in-law Carl Kühle was born around 1773, Auerstedt in Thuringia.
+Christian Friedrich Martin's father-in-law Carl Kühle was born around 1773, in Auerstedt in Thuringia.
 He first settled in Vienna as carpenter in the suburb of Schottenfeld.
 At some time around 1820, he also lived in the house Spittelberg No. 95 which in 1825, was to be the home of his son-in-law Christian Friedrich Martin.

 Carl Kühle ("Harpfenmacher v Auerstadt in Reich") and his family registered on an 1820 conscription sheet of the house Spittelberg 95.
 The years of birth of the daughters Ottilia and Josepha are wrong.
 They should read 1804 and 1808 (A-Wsa, Konskriptionsamt, Spittelberg 95/16r).